 UMBC offers a range of general merit scholarships to in-state, out-of-state, undocumented, DACA, and international students.
-Scholarships range from $1,000 to $12,000.
+These four-year scholarships range from $1,000 to $15,000 per year.
 To qualify for general scholarship review, students must first be admitted to the University.

 In addition to general merit scholarships, UMBC offers seven Scholars Programs based on academic interest.
 A separate application is required for these programs.